SwetSagar/UPSC-CSE-Notes/UPSC/08.3 Modern-History/9. Rise-of-Gandhi/The Quit India Movement.md

 -   Tamluk in Midnapore b/w Dec 1942 and Sep 1944.
 Jatiya Sarkar organsied Vidyut Vahinis and undertook cyclone relief.
 -   Satara from mid 1943-1944 was named Prati Sarkar organised under leaders like Y.B Chavan, Nana Patil.
 -   Village libraries were organised, Nyaydan Mandals and Gandhi Marriages held

 ![[#^c05a2d]]

+## PYQs

+---

+**Quit India Movement**

+1. "In the summer of 1942 Gandhi was in a strange and uniquely militant mood."
+Comment.
+[2003, 20m]
+-

+2. Do you think that Quit India movement was a Spontaneous Revolution?
+[2009, 30m]
+-

+3. "To characterize the Quit India Movement as 'Spontaneous Revolution' would be partial interpretation, so also would be to look up at it as the culmination of Gandhian Satyagraha movements."
+Elucidate.
+[2015, 20m]
+-